Meteor-Community-Packages/meteor-collection2/README.md

 ### autoValue

-NOTE: Until the next Meteor update, the autoValue feature does not work when you also have virtual fields or a transform.
+NOTE: If you are using a Meteor release prior to 0.7.0, the autoValue feature does not work when you also have virtual fields or a transform.

 The `autoValue` option allows you to specify a function that is called on every insert or update to determine what the value for the field should be.
 This is